Malcom Adu Ares: Career

 In the summer 2022 pre-season, Ares was one of the youth players chosen for training and assessment as part of the Athletic senior squad (along with fellow forward Luis Bilbao and goalkeeper Álex Padilla).
-He was listed among the substitutes by coach Ernesto Valverde for the opening day of the 2022–23 La Liga campaign, and made his top division debut as a late replacement for Iñaki Williams in the closing minutes of the fixture against RCD Mallorca at San Mamés, which ended goalless.
-He was a regular with the reserves that season as they suffered relegation from the third tier, and made eight more appearances from the bench towards the end of the campaign for the first team – however, he was only on the winning side once as results eluded Athletic: they lost in the Copa del Rey semi-finals to rivals Osasuna and finished behind the same opposition in 8th position in La Liga, just out of the European places.
+He was listed among the substitutes by coach Ernesto Valverde for the opening day of the 2022–23 La Liga campaign, and made his top division debut as a late replacement for Iñaki Williams in the closing minutes of the fixture against Mallorca at the San Mamés, which ended goalless.
+He was a regular with the reserves that season as they suffered relegation from the third tier, and made eight more appearances from the bench towards the end of the campaign for the first team – however, he was only on the winning side once as results eluded Athletic: they lost in the Copa del Rey semi-finals to rivals Osasuna and finished behind the same opposition in eighth position in La Liga, just out of the European places.

 On 14 December 2023, Ares extended his contract with Athletic Bilbao until 30 June 2027.
 The following 30 August, he was loaned to Segunda División side Real Zaragoza for the season.

-On 17 August 2025, Ares signed a five-year deal with SD Eibar also in the second division, with Athletic holding a buy-back option, a percentage of a future transfer and several other clauses.
+On 17 August 2025, Ares signed a five-year deal with Eibar also in the second division, with Athletic holding a buy-back option, a percentage of a future transfer and several other clauses.